This post provides tips to avoid gaining weight in the holiday season.

 - If you have to have a drink, choose a vodka soda, champagne or Mojito over a gin tonic, margarita, beer or pineacolada.

-- Regarding the desserts see tips above.
+- Regarding the desserts see the tips above.
+If you have to have one, plain pumpkin pie is the slimmest option.

 When the hunger strikes while shopping for gifts at the mall be aware of the calorie traps.
 Use these tips to make intelligent choices.
 Sometimes choosing one over the other can save hundreds of calories.